-Katherine is available to speak to your society or organization on the topics listed below, and additional presentations can be customized to fit any organization’s needs.
+Katherine’s passion for genealogy combined with practical and creative strategies keeps her audience fully engaged and actively participating in these energetic, entertaining presentations.
+She is available to speak to your society or organization on the topics listed below, and additional presentations can be customized to fit any organization’s needs.

-Her speaker fee for a day-long seminar (consisting of two one-hour presentations in the morning and two one-hour presentations in the afternoon) is $450 plus the following travel costs:
+The fee for a day-long seminar (consisting of two one-hour presentations in the morning and two one-hour presentations in the afternoon) is $450 plus the following travel costs:

 - mileage or airfare

 - 1 or 2 nights hotel stay (no host homes)